flux-framework/flux-core/src/test/docker/README.md

 PR with the dependency installed.

-Later, a flux-core maintainer can move the dependency into the `testenv` Docker images `bionic-base/Dockerfile` and `centos7-base/Dockerfile`.
+Later, a flux-core maintainer can move the dependency into the `testenv` Docker images `bionic/Dockerfile` and `centos7/Dockerfile`.
-These docker images should then be built by hand and manually pushed to DockerHub at `fluxrm/testenv:bionic-base` and `fluxrm/testenv:centos7-base`.
+These docker images should then be built by hand and manually pushed to DockerHub at `fluxrm/testenv:bionic` and `fluxrm/testenv:centos7`.
 Be sure to test that the `docker-run-test.sh` script still runs against the new `testenv` images, e.g.:

 ```
-$ for i in bionic-base centos7-base; do
+$ for i in bionic centos7; do
     make clean &&
     docker build --no-cache -t fluxrm/testenv:$i src/test/docker/$i &&
     src/test/docker/docker-run-checks.sh -j 4 --image=$i &&
-    docker push fluxrm/testenv:bionic-base
+    docker push fluxrm/testenv:$i
    done
 ```